levelupcc/level-up/_pages/curriculum/mobile-safety/how-mobile-networks-work/input/how-do-mobile-devices-work/how-do-mobile-devices-work.md

 <br><br>

 # Input Session
 These are detailed notes for leading a brief introduction or discussion about the components of a mobile phone.
 The number of components you choose mention will depend on your time available and the enthusiasm of your participants to share and point out various components.
-##### We recommend that you *at least* mention the **antenna, battery, SIM, baseband, removable media,** and **cameras** (if present).

-If there are any particular components you want to focus on based on trainee concern or expressed need, build in time for these as well; for example, if you are training for video collection and uploading, you'll need to discuss **cameras, microphones,** and **removable media** like SD cards.

 ##### *Trainer's Note*
 If your only mobile session is focused on a specific functionality, tool, or app that participants access via mobiles, you may also want to pull input content from other topics (such as [Safer Browsing - HTTPS and SSL](levelup/curriculum/safer-browsing/https-ssl/input/internet-authenticity-confidentiality) or [Data Backup Basics](levelup/curriculum/protecting-data/data-backup-basics/input/crafting-backup-policy/) to combine with this core Input about mobile fundamentals.

+We recommend that you *at least* mention the **antenna, battery, SIM, baseband, and removable media**, and **cameras** (if present).
+If there are any particular components you want to focus on based on trainee concern or expressed need, build in time for these as well; for example, if you are training for video collection and uploading, you'll need to discuss **cameras, microphones,** and **removable media** like SD cards.
 <br><br>

 ## Step 1.
 What’s a Phone Made Of?